 The legal agreement for the Center is common for all industry partners.
 The agreement provides industry partners a non-exclusive, royalty-free license to use intellectual property developed by the university within the framework of the Center.
 Company proprietary information, however, is strictly protected.
 All students sign an agreement to protect company proprietary information as part of their research assistantship in the laboratory, and non-disclosure agreements are also signed by the university with each company.

 Research is reported on a quarterly basis through several research progress briefs in each of the focus areas.
 The reports are delivered through the Center for EMC's password-protected web page.
 In addition, there are two annual center for EMC meetings of all the industry partners at which research progress is reported.
 Research focus areas and directions are determined by the industry partners in conjunction with the Center faculty at the center meetings.
-In addition to research progress reporting, an email listserv comprised of Missouri S&T faculty and students, as well as industry engineers connected to the university research, allows for focused discussion on EMC issues and research directions.
+In addition to research progress reporting, an electronic mailing list comprised of Missouri S&T faculty and students, as well as industry engineers connected to the university research, allows for focused discussion on EMC issues and research directions.

 A final benefit of the CEMC is early access to students and visiting scholars, who may be potential job candidates at a company.
 Industry engineers work closely with students in many cases to provide guidance and direction on projects and have an opportunity to assess various student's skill levels.
 Many graduates of the Center laboratory are currently working for companies that are members of the CEMC